Characterization and optimized engineering of bosonic quantum interfaces under single-mode operational constraints: Introduction

-To realize the above implementations and applications, it is essential to generate an interface with purpose-specific strength and type.
-For example, boson sampling \cite{BSD2013_exp,BSD2020} and quantum walk simulators \cite{quantumwalk1999,quantumwalk2003} require beam-splitter (BS) type interfaces between modes.
+To realize the above implementations and applications, it is essential to generate a Gaussian interface with purpose-specific strength and type.
+Gaussian interfaces are categorized into seven types in Ref.~\cite{lau2019} and each type is utilized with specific purposes.
+They are Beam-splitter (BS), two-mode squeezing (TMS), quantum non-demolition interface (QNDI), SWAP, Identity interface, swapped-TMS (sTMS) and swapped-QNDI (sQNDI).
+BS type interfaces between modes are required for boson sampling \cite{BSD2013_exp,BSD2020} and quantum walk simulators \cite{quantumwalk1999,quantumwalk2003}.
 Two-mode-squeezing (TMS) is the interface underlying spontaneous parametric down-conversion photon generation \cite{SPD1,SPD2,SPD3} and phase-insensitive amplification \cite{caves1982}.
-Quantum non-demolition (QND) interface (QNDI) is utilized in generating CV cluster states for measurement-based quantum computing \cite{Nicolas2006,Gu2009} and quantum secret sharing \cite{Lau:2013wb, kogias2017unconditional, zhou2018quantum}.
-There has been increasing interest in engineering SWAP for transducing information \cite{transducer2004, transducer2014, MOtransduction2014, MOtransduction2018} between different components of hybrid quantum systems \cite{Kurizki2015, Clerk2020}, and rapidly cooling trapped ions \cite{lau2014diabatic, sagesser2020robust}.
-Very recently, a new class of interface, swapped-QND interface (sQNDI), has been discovered that allows quantum transduction with less stringent conditions \cite{Lau2019,Jiang2022}.
-In some operations, we want to preserve the state encoded in the uninvolved degrees of freedom, such as the heatingless ion separation and merging \cite{lau2012proposal, sutherland2021motional}, the optimal control is effectively engineering an Identity interface.
+Quantum non-demolition interface (QNDI) is utilized in generating CV cluster states for measurement-based quantum computing \cite{Nicolas2006,Gu2009} and quantum secret sharing \cite{Lau:2013wb, kogias2017unconditional, zhou2018quantum}.
+There has been increasing interest in engineering SWAP for transducing information \cite{atomic_ensemble3, transducer2014, MOtransduction2014, MOtransduction2018} between different components of hybrid quantum systems \cite{Kurizki2015, Clerk2020}, and rapidly cooling trapped ions \cite{lau2014diabatic, sagesser2020robust}.
+Identity interfaces are sometimes engineered to avoid unnecessary excitation, such as in heatingless ion separation and merging \cite{lau2012proposal, sutherland2021motional}. sTMS and sQNDI are newly discovered in Ref.~\cite{lau2019}. sQNDI allows quantum transduction with less stringent conditions \cite{lau2019, Jiang2022}, while there is no proposed application of sTMS yet.

+Two-mode linear interfaces have been widely studied by different scientific communities under different names.
+For examples, in quantum information processing they are usually used as Gaussian logic gates in CV quantum computing, or a description of Gaussian quantum channels in the open quantum system \cite{rmp2012}.
+In condensed matter physics, it is commonly known as Bogoliubov transformation \cite{bogoliubov, bogoliubov2}.
+In mathematics, the transformation introduced by such interface is studied under the name of symplectic transformation \cite{sympletic_book}.
+In this work, since we focus on the processes' properties in interacting two independent bosonic degrees of freedom, we will consistently denote the process as "interface".